M16

 Sections of M16 and M25 to the north had opened earlier than this, but they had been opened without motorway restrictions, so there was a renumbering to occur there anyway.

 The biggest change occurred in the Watford area.
 Suddenly, there was a gap where the two rings were never meant to meet, but they suddenly had to!
 What was the solution?
-The current "bump" around Watford was shoehorned into the plans, including a new junction to take the motorway away from Hunton Bridge, and a section of A6 was stolen to be upgraded into a part of the M25.
-At around the same time, the A41(M) was cancelled and voila, a fully orbital motorway!
+The current "bump" around Watford was shoehorned into the plans, including a new junction to take the motorway away from Hunton Bridge, and a section of A6 was stolen too, which was upgraded into a part of the M25.
+The western end of the M16 is really obvious, though, as just east of the A1(M), the carriageways split to allow for the never-built main route to carry on towards Bushey, whilst the M25 curves off to the north.

 Can I see some photographs?